nanosai/thread-ops-java/README.md

 <a name="one-time-tasks"></a>
 ## One Time Tasks
-A one time task is a task that is executed just one time - typically as a response to e.g. an incoming message from a client (over the network) etc.
+A one time task is a task that is executed just one time - typically as a response to e.g. an incoming message from a client (over the network) etc. One time tasks are typically executed by a repeated task which has detected the need to execute this one time task.
+For instance, in response to an incoming request the repeated task read from a client socket, or a file found in a directory, or a time period that has passed etc.

-There is currently no one time task execution mechanism, but you can always just execute a task immediately yourself.
+There is currently no one time task execution mechanism, but you can always just execute a task immediately yourself from inside the repeated task.
+We might implement a "fair" one time task executor, which can execute one time tasks from different "lanes" (e.g. from different network clients) in a round robin fashion, to avoid one "lane" (e.g. client) submitting a large amount of tasks which other "lanes" (e.g. clients) have to wait for before their own tasks gets executed.